 When the pandemic struck, this created an unprecedented issue with Face ID as iPhone users around the globe donned masks.
 Users complained of the now-impeded unlocking process and demanded Apple bring back Touch ID as a solution.

 Instead, Apple offered a compromise for Apple Watch owners.
 If Face ID detected the user was wearing a mask, it would verify if the Apple Watch was authenticated then unlock the iPhone.
 Of course, this solution applied only to Apple Watch wearers — a much smaller population than iPhone users.

 Apple announced a new version of Touch ID for the iPad Air 4, and later the iPad mini 6, which moved Touch ID to the power button.
 This ramped up speculation that Apple would surely include Touch ID in the iPhone 13's power button, but to no avail.

 Android devices have used under-display fingerprint readers since at least 2018 to some success.
-But as with 120Hz display refresh, Apple likely wants the technology to be perfected before implementing it in their smartphone.
+But as with 120Hz display refresh, Apple likely wants the technology to be perfected before implementing it in their smartphone — if at all.

 Apple's troubled history with modems has led the company to build its own.
 When Intel exited the modem business, Apple purchased it from under them.

 In the interim, Apple has used Qualcomm to provide 5G modems to the iPhone.
 This renewed partnership may extend much longer than initially expected, as Apple has allegedly stopped development of in-house Wi-Fi and cellular chips.

 Apple likes to control its device experience top to bottom, and including the modem in that stack may benefit the user.
 Not only will it be cheaper to use in-house modems, but Apple will also be better able to integrate modem technology into its custom Apple Silicon.